kianakianaa/Natural-Gas-Map-Website/README.md

 - Selectable views in the sidebar: cumulative production (1900-2022), annual production, and production trends across countries (GIF format).
 - Interactive filters and options for in-depth data exploration

+## Screenshot of Website Views

+1. Cumulative Production: Overview of total output.

+2. Annual Production: Displayed using an interactive slider.

+3. Production Trend: Illustrated through an animated GIF.

 ## Data Source

 - The data for this visualization is sourced from: https://data.world/makeovermonday/week-27-what-to-watch-in-2024-energy.